12-VidE/annotate-audio/README.md

 1. (main.ts) Use a modal to set-up an audio-box when created via Obsidian command
 2. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
 3. Better controls to manage all the options - like using a modal
+4. Cache where you left the player time

 ### Known Issues